King Crimson: 2014–2021: The Seven-Headed Beast and Three Over Five line-ups

-A further live album, Radical Action to Unseat the Hold of Monkey Mind, was released in September 2016, drawing from 2015 concert dates of Japan, Canada and France preceding Rieflin's departure and Stacey's arrival.
-A 4-disc set aimed at documenting the band's shuffling and evolving live setlist, it included one performance of every song the band presented onstage during the tour, and concert footage mostly recorded in Takamatsu, on 19 December 2015.
+The live album Radical Action to Unseat the Hold of Monkey Mind, was released in September 2016, drawing from 2015 concert dates of Japan, Canada and France featuring Rieflin.
+A 4-disc set aimed at documenting the band's ever-evolving live setlist, it included one performance of every song the band presented onstage during the tour and concert footage mostly recorded in Takamatsu, Japan, on 19 December 2015.

 On 7 December 2016, founding King Crimson member Greg Lake died of cancer.
 Another former King Crimson member, John Wetton, died of colon cancer on 31 January 2017.

-On 3 January 2017, Bill Rieflin returned to King Crimson.
-Since the band wished to retain Jeremy Stacey, King Crimson became an octet with four drummers, which Fripp initially referred to as the "Double Quartet Formation".
-Later on, Rieflin shifted his group role and became King Crimson's first full-time keyboard player, with Fripp rechristening the lineup the "Three Over Five" (or "Five Over Three") Formation.
+On 3 January 2017, Rieflin returned to King Crimson.
+Since the band also wished to retain Stacey, King Crimson became an octet, which Fripp initially referred to as the "Double Quartet Formation".
+Rieflin later eschewed drumming with the group and became King Crimson's first full-time keyboardist, with Fripp rechristening the line-up the "Three Over Five" (or "Five Over Three") formation.

 On 2 June 2017, King Crimson released a new live EP named Heroes, featuring a cover of the David Bowie song of the same name.
 The EP was intended as a tribute to Bowie, for whom Fripp had provided distinctive guitar work on the albums "Heroes" (1977) and Scary Monsters (and Super Creeps) (1980).
-The video to King Crimson's version of "Heroes" won "Video of the Year" at the 2017 Progressive Music Awards.
+The video for King Crimson's version of "Heroes" won "Video of the Year" at the 2017 Progressive Music Awards.
 Shortly afterwards, King Crimson embarked on the first leg of a North American tour, from 11 June until 19 July.
-On 3 September, Robert Fripp said that his differences with Adrian Belew had been resolved and that there were "no current plans for (him) to come out with the current formation" but "the doors to the future are open".
-Belew confirmed this, adding "it means I may be back in the band in the future at some point".
+On 3 September, Robert Fripp said that his differences with Adrian Belew had been resolved and that, while there were "no current plans for [him] to come out with the current formation," he could potentially be invited back to the band in the future.
+Belew subsequently confirmed this.

 On 14 October 2017, King Crimson released another contemporary live album, Live in Chicago, recorded on tour in June of the same year.
-As had been the case with its two predecessors, it included new music in the absence of a new studio album (in this case "Bellscape & Orchestral Werning", "The Errors" and "Interlude").
-It also documented the return to the live set of material from the long-neglected 1970 album Lizard (in the form of "Cirkus", which the band had begun adding to their sets in 2016, and the second half of the title suite), as well as new arrangements of some Belew-era songs.
+As had been the case with its two predecessors, it included new material (in this case "Bellscape & Orchestral Werning", "The Errors" and "Interlude"); it also documented the return to the live set of material from Lizard (in the form of "Cirkus", which the band had begun adding to their sets in 2016, and the second half of the title suite), as well as new arrangements of some Belew-era songs.